tomsWebConsulting/twcsl/Block/Form/Form Block Text Field Max Length/README.md

 ### Synopsis

-Limit the number of characters allowed in form block fields.
+Limit the number of characters allowed in some form block fields.

-### Version 0.3.0
+### Version 0.4.0

 #### SS Versions